This Sausage Stuffed Chicken Rollatini is easy to make at home! This chicken recipe is stuffed with sausage and cheese and baked to perfection!

-Sat and pepper the chicken, then take half of the sausage and add it on to the chicken spreading into an even layer.
+Season the chicken with salt and pepper, then take half of the sausage and add it on to the chicken spreading into an even layer.
 I used my hands for this, it was the easiest way but a spoon or a spatula would also do the job.

 Next add half of the ricotta cheese on top of the sausage spreading into an even layer.